oppia/oppia-android/wiki/Installing-Oppia-Android.md

 ### Bazel Set up for Windows
 This page outlines one way to allow Bazel to be used in CLI form on Windows.
 Please note that **this support is currently experimental**.
 We suggest that you post a discussion at [github-discussions](https://github.com/oppia/oppia-android/discussions/categories/q-a-installation) if you run into any problems.

 Unlike Unix-based systems where Bazel runs natively without issue, the current solution on Windows is to install an Ubuntu-based subsystem.
-Windows currently only supports a terminal experience in this subsystem (though there is a prerelease version of the software with GUI support) which means Android Studio will not be supported.
-You will need to continue using the Windows version of Android Studio and only use the Linux subsystem for building & running Robolectric or JUnit-based tests.

-Due to the issues mentioned above, we recommend dual-booting your PC with Linux for a smoother experience.
-However, if you prefer to use Windows, please follow the instructions below:
+#### Important notes about WSL setup

+- Android Studio can run inside WSL if you follow the steps in [Prepare developer environment](#windows)
+- This is the recommended approach, since it provides better Bazel plugin support.
+- You can fully rely on the Linux subsystem for both building the app and running tests, without needing the Windows version of Android Studio.
+- Performance in WSL may be slower compared to native Linux.
+Dual-booting may provide a smoother experience but comes with higher setup overhead.

 **Main prerequisites**:
 - Windows 10+: These instructions are geared towards users of Windows 10+ (older versions will not be compatible).
 If you're using an older version of Windows, please follow up with a comment on [this issue](https://github.com/oppia/oppia-android/issues/3371).